piratar/backup-scripts/README.md

     # backups far into the past.
     #ONLY_ONE_DAY=1

+    # Optional limit to how large backups are allowed to become.
+The
+    # latest backup is not included in this limit, to guarantee at
+    # least one backup will always be made.
+    #BACKUP_LIMIT_MB=1024

-Currently all variables have to be set for the script to run except for the SQL database variables, they are optional as most people will only be using one or the other (or neither).
-Note that the `BACKUP_BINARIES` will only be preserved in daily backups, not in the more long-lived weeklies.
+Currently most variables have to be set for the script to run except for the SQL database variables, they are optional as most people will only be using one or the other (or neither).
+Note that the `BACKUP_BINARIES` is optional and will only be preserved in daily backups, not in the more long-lived weeklies.

 This configuration relies on the following also being configured: